DOWNLOAD ANNUAL REPORT AS PDF HERE .

 - conference participation:

-At any given time, we are holding money in trust for content creators.
-The balance of money in trust changes significantly over the course of a year, increasing with the receipt of licence fees, and decreasing with the distributions of licence fees.
+At any given time, we are holding money for payment to rightsholders and reserves.
+The amount of money for payment to rightsholders changes significantly over the course of a year, increasing with the receipt of licence fees, and decreasing with the payments to rightsholders.

 The reasons that licence fees may not have been paid at a given date include: